netdata/netdata/docs/observability-centralization-points/metrics-centralization-points/replication-of-past-samples.md

 On the sending side (Netdata Children, or Netdata Parent when parents are clustered):

 - `[db].replication threads` controls how many concurrent threads will be replicating metrics.
 The default is 1.
-Usually the performance is about 2 million samples per second per thread, so increasing this number may allow replication to progress faster between Netdata Parents.
+Usually the performance is about two million samples per second per thread, so increasing this number may allow replication to progress faster between Netdata Parents.

 - `[db].cleanup obsolete charts after` controls for how much time after metrics stop being collected will not be available for replication.
 The default is 1 hour (3600 seconds).
 If you plan to have scheduled maintenance on Netdata Parents of more than 1 hour, we recommend increasing this setting.
-Keep in mind however, that increasing this duration in highly ephemeral environments can have an impact on RAM utilization, since metrics will be considered as collected for longer durations.
+Keep in mind, however, that increasing this duration in highly ephemeral environments can have an impact on RAM utilization, since metrics will be considered as collected for longer durations.

 ## Monitoring Replication Progress